ministryofjustice/delius-releases/README.md

    Note: deployment to production will be manually scheduled and performed out of hours.

-Any deployment failures will trigger an alert to the NDST Slack channel.
+Any deployment failures will trigger an alert to Slack.

 ## Approvals
 Deployment to the development environments is automatic, however other environments are subject to manual approval.